cwarden45/DTC_Scripts/Psomagen_Viome/README.md

 Also, I think only parts of the [Terms of Service](https://www.keanhealth.com/terms) and [Privacy Policy](https://www.keanhealth.com/privacy) have currently been coverted to say "Kean" instead of "Psomagen."
 The mailing address at the bottom includes both, so this may be intentional (even if possibly somewhat confusing to me).

+I recieved my **Ombre** results on 12/29/2021.
+This includes CSV assignments for classifications, as well as FASTQ files.

 ## Other Notes

 **1)** There is no liquid in the Psomagen stool collection tubes, so I don't believe there is anything to stop or reduce bacterial growth post-collection.